pharmbio/dl_quantmap/Readme.md

 ## Predicting protein network topology clusters from chemical structure using deep learning

 Here, we present a method to predict biological functions of chemicals.
-The network topology analysis from 1st paper and second paper were extended using deep learning to predict the function of unknown chemicals.
-[I'm an inline-style link with title](https://www.google.com "Google's Homepage")
+The network topology analysis from "[Assessing relative bioactivity of chemical substances using quantitative molecular network topology analysis](https://pubmed.ncbi.nlm.nih.gov/22482822/)" and second paper were extended using deep learning to predict the function of unknown chemicals.